 As far as this permanent drought, here’s something funny.
 Thanks to the hard work of scientists (I am not anti-science, I am pro-fact), the results of their research is producing hardier plants.
 Look at corn yields.

-I think because overall we will go back to the colder signal next year, this is a one-year event.
-But the fact is, it will show that it’s nature in control and we are forecasting it beforehand!
+I think because we will go back to an overall colder signal next year, this is a one-year event.
+But the fact is, it will show that it’s nature in control, and we are forecasting it beforehand!
 The climate model sees it too.
 I might add that in the middle of the 1950s, the drought across the U.S. was worse overall according to the Palmer Drought Severity Index.

 It is true California is worse this year.
 The patterns are similar, but not exactly the same.
 However, no one in their right mind can say increased CO2 is the cause of more rain in one place and less in the other.
 Such events are products of natural variations in what is a similar cycle.

 Now here is something interesting.
-In 1972, Albert Hammond observed how dry it is in southern California and the occasional major rains that occur, and made a hit record out of it with these lyrics:
+In 1972, Albert Hammond observed how dry was is in southern California and the occasional major rains that occur and made a hit record out of it with these lyrics: